Hot music, cold beer on festival’s final day

 “This weekend had been amazing, even with the bad weather the first two days,” said Gonzalez, 45, of Selden.

-“To have all these people here with alcohol, and not have any problems us great, “ he added.
-“It’s a well-behaved crowd.
+“To have all these people here with alcohol, and not have any problems is great,” he added.
+“It’s a well-behaved crowd.”

 Attendance figures were not immediately available Sunday night.

-George Overin and his 31-year-old son Daniel, were dressed in historic garb as the manned the booth for Ye Pyrate Brotherhood, an organization dedicated to preserving pirate life.
+George Overin and his son, Daniel, 31, were dressed in historic garb as they manned the booth for Ye Pyrate Brotherhood, an organization dedicated to preserving pirate life.

 “Pirates were involved in the history of this country,” said Overin, 62.

-Haley Gibbons of Bellport came to the festival to see her sister Shannon perform with her band, The Om-en, on the Jambalaya stage.
-The 20-year-old admitted she didn’t know much about Mason, Poco and the other acts on the main stage.
+Haley Gibbons, 20, of Bellport came to the festival to see her sister Shannon perform with her band, The Om-en, on the Jambalaya stage.
+She admitted she didn’t know much about Mason, Poco and the other acts on the main stage.

 “But my grandma was excited to see Eddie Money,” Gibbons said.